adam234/azure-content/articles/iot-suite/iot-security-architecture.md

 #### Threats

-The four core elements of a threat model are:
+Data flow diagrams are often useful in threat modeling.
+The four core elements of a dataflow diagram are:

 - Processes (web services, Win32 services, *nix daemons, etc. Note that some complex entities (e.g. field gateways and sensors) can be abstracted as a process when a technical drill down in these areas is not possible.
 - Data stores (anywhere data is stored, such as a configuration file or database)
 - Data flow (where data moves between other elements in the application)
 - External Entities (anything that interacts with the system, but is not under the control of the application, examples include users and satellite feeds)

 All elements in the architectural diagram are subject to various threats; we will use the STRIDE mnemonic.
-Read [Threat Modeling Again, STRIDE](https://blogs.msdn.microsoft.com/larryosterman/2007/09/04/threat-modeling-again-stride/) to know more about the STRIDE elements.
+Read [Threat Modeling Again, STRIDE](https://blogs.msdn.microsoft.com/larryosterman/2007/09/04/threat-modeling-again-stride/) or ["Threats to our products"](https://blogs.microsoft.com/cybertrust/2009/08/27/the-threats-to-our-products/) to know more about the STRIDE elements.

 Different elements of the application diagram are subject to certain STRIDE threats: